grafana/grafana/docs/sources/administration/configuration.md

 ### row_limit

-Limit the amount of rows being processed from data sources that returns rows, e.g. SQL data sources.
+Limits the number of rows that Grafana will process from SQL (relational) data sources.
 Default is `1000000`.

 <hr />